-From here, you can take a detour to Hwy.
-17 and check out two unusual attractions: the Colorado Gators Farm, where you can see and even handle some of the farm’s more than 300 alligators and other scaly critters, and the UFO Watchtower, a quirky roadside attraction that provides the opportunity to search the skies for little green men and learn more about a surprising number of mysterious reported UFO sightings in the San Luis Valley.
+Detour to Hwy.
+17 and check out two unusual spots: the Colorado Gators Reptile Park, where you can see and even handle some of the more than 300 alligators and other scaly critters; and the UFO Watchtower, a quirky roadside attraction providing information on the valley’s surprising number of UFO sightings.

 In Alamosa, stop by the Colorado Welcome Center in the historic train depot for maps, local tips on what to see and do, and free coffee to fuel your adventures.
 To the south, the Cumbres & Toltec Scenic Railroad is an 1880s train that travels from historic depots in Antonito, Colorado, to Chama, New Mexico.
 The welcome center can also direct you to new hiking/biking trails within the city and along the Rio Grande.

 Grab a frothy pint at Colorado Farm Brewery, which produces beer exclusively from ingredients harvested on their family-run farm, then snatch a table at one of downtown Alamosa’s many restaurants.
 For a sunset adventure, head to the Monte Vista National Wildlife Refuge to view avocets, killdeer, white-faced ibis, herons and other wildlife.
 Thousands flock to the refuge for March’s Monte Vista Crane Festival to admire 20,000 migrating sandhill cranes.

 Take in a beautiful sunset from nearly anywhere in the valley by gazing eastward to the Sangre de Cristo range, which turns crimson as the sun slides below the horizon.
 Or check out what’s playing at Society Hall, evidence of the town’s grass-roots music scene on the rise.